eiskalteschatten/BookJournal/README.md

 - Webcam-scanning of bar codes
 - Multiple languages (initially English, German, French, Spanish)
 - Check for duplicate books (based on title, author, ISBN)
+- Automatically select dark or light theme on macOS depending on if the system is in dark mode or not.
+The user's preferences override this setting.

 ### 1.0
 - Apple and Microsoft certificates